GT Advanced forecasts loss on tight financing in solar, LED markets

 GT Advanced expects current-quarter revenue of between $95 million and $102 million, below the average market estimate of $146.35 million.

-It expects gross margins to be in a range of 34 percent to 36 percent in the quarter, after inventory-related charges of $80 million to $90 million.
+It expects gross margins to be 34 percent to 36 percent in the quarter after taking inventory-related charges of $80 million to $90 million.

 The gross margin was 31.8 percent in the third quarter.